There's a six-planet alignment visible in late February 2026. Sound familiar?

 That's because the closest planet to the Sun is an 'inferior' planet, which means it sits between Earth and the Sun, and is therefore closer to the Sun in the evening sky than the outer planets.

-In February 2026, Mercury is technically an evening planet, but it sets in the west so close to sunset that it's not really visible at the start of the month.
+In February 2026, Mercury is technically an evening planet, but it sets in the west so close to sunset that it wasn't really visible at the start of the month.

-By 19 February, Mercury reaches its furthest position from the Sun, known as 'greatest eastern elongation'.
+By 19 February, Mercury reached its furthest position from the Sun, known as 'greatest eastern elongation'.

-That means that, by 28 February, Mercury is setting much longer after sunset than it did at the start of the month, but it will have dimmed considerably, making it tricky to see.
+By 28 February, Mercury is setting much longer after sunset than it did at the start of the month, but it will have got dimmer, making it tricky to see.

 Venus